What is a Platform Bed?

 Pro: No Box Spring Costs

 Do you know what’s great about a bed frame that doesn’t need a box spring?
 You don’t have to buy a box spring.
-That’s one less thing you’ll need to purchase for your bed, which means you can buy those extra pillows you really wanted instead.
+That’s one less thing you’ll need to purchase (and later replace) for your bed, which means you can buy those extra pillows you really wanted instead.

 Pro: Easier to Move and Assemble